batista12/User/README.md

-Welcome to the user program
+Welcome to the user registration program